• Skip to primary navigation

 • Finely crush the Marie Biscuits, you can do this using the pulse function of a food processor or place them into a bag and using a rolling pin to crush.
 Transfer to a large bowl.

-• Add the cocoa and desiccated coconut and stir to combine.
+• Add the melted butter, cocoa and desiccated coconut and stir to combine.

 • Break the white chocolate into pieces and place it along with the coconut oil into a microwave safe bowl and cook for 30 seconds spurts until it's just melted.